Shadowveil: Legend of The Five Rings on Steam - User reviews, Price & Information

 Shadowveil: Legend of The Five Rings is not playable on Linux.

-Shadowveil: Legend of The Five Rings does not currently offer any DLC.
+Shadowveil: Legend of The Five Rings is a single-player game.

 Shadowveil: Legend of The Five Rings does not support mods via Steam Workshop.